awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 The AWS::AutoScaling::AutoScalingGroup resource defines an Amazon EC2 Auto Scaling group, which is a collection of Amazon EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management\.

 **Note**
 Amazon EC2 Auto Scaling configures instances launched as part of an Auto Scaling group using either a launch template or a launch configuration\.
 We recommend that you use a launch template to make sure that you can use the latest features of Amazon EC2, such as Dedicated Hosts and T2 Unlimited instances\.
 For more information, see [Creating a launch template for an Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)\.

-When you update the launch template or launch configuration for an Auto Scaling group, this update action does not deploy any change across the running Amazon EC2 instances in the Auto Scaling group\.
-All new instances will get the updated configuration, but existing instances continue to run with the configuration that they were originally launched with\.
-This works the same way as any other Auto Scaling group\.

-You can add an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) to your stack to perform rolling updates \(or replace the group\) when a change has been made to the group\.
-You can find sample update policies for rolling updates in [Auto scaling template snippets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-autoscaling.html)\.
-Alternatively, you can force a rolling update on your instances at any time after updating the stack by starting an instance refresh\.
-For more information, see [Replacing Auto Scaling instances based on an instance refresh](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-instance-refresh.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+You can find sample launch templates in [AWS::EC2::LaunchTemplate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html)\.

 For more information, see [CreateAutoScalingGroup](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_CreateAutoScalingGroup.html) and [UpdateAutoScalingGroup](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_UpdateAutoScalingGroup.html) in the *Amazon EC2 Auto Scaling API Reference*\.
 For more information about Amazon EC2 Auto Scaling, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html)\.